athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Wounded Dragon Turtle (5-6).md

     desc: "`pf2:1` Claw +18 (agile)\n__Damage__  2d8 + 6 slashing"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (air,fire,primal) The dragon turtle breathes a massive blast of steam that deals 8d6 fire damage to creatures within a 40-foot cone (DC 24 Reflex check save).
+    desc: "`pf2:2` (air,fire,primal) The dragon turtle breathes a massive blast of steam that deals 8d6 fire damage to creatures within a @Template[cone|distance:40] (DC 24 Reflex check save).
 This steam blast affects creatures within the water, as well as outside.\n\nThe dragon turtle can't use its Breath Weapon again for 1d4 rounds."

   - name: "Capsize"
     desc: "`pf2:1` (attack,move) The dragon turtle tries to capsize an adjacent aquatic vessel of its size or smaller.
 The dragon turtle must succeed at an Athletics check with a DC of 27 or the pilot's Sailing Lore DC, whichever is higher."